Dictionary Home » English Grammar Rules & Usage » Grammar Style and Usage » Positive Words for Evaluating Employees

 Evaluating Supervisors

-If you are the head of a department or are otherwise in charge of supervisors, you may want to look at these areas of assessment.
-There are also examples of positive words for evaluating employees whose jobs include the supervision of workers.
-Areas are: evaluation skills, administration skills, leadership, management, interpersonal skills, and team skills.
+If you are the head of a department or are otherwise in charge of supervisors, you may need to evaluate employees whose jobs include the supervision of workers.
+Areas to evaluate include:

 • Evaluation Skills: accurately, and without bias, assesses job performance, measures potential of employees